LogoHistorical Figure MBTI

 The Most Handsome Man at Court

 Catherine herself supplied the verdict.
-In her memoirs, written decades after the fact and still tinged with the warmth of first love, she described Count Sergei Vasilievich Saltykov as "the most handsome man at court" — and then, with the unsentimental precision she brought to everything, proceeded to document how thoroughly he had disappointed her.
+In her memoirs she described Count Sergei Vasilievich Saltykov as "the most handsome man at court" — and then documented, with the unsentimental precision she brought to everything, how thoroughly he had disappointed her.
 He was charming, beautiful, and almost entirely without depth.
-He seduced a grand duchess under her husband's nose, at a court where such an act was either political genius or reckless bravado — and then, when his usefulness expired, disappeared into a series of diplomatic postings abroad, fading from history as completely as a flame snuffed by the wind.
+He seduced a grand duchess under her husband's nose, and when his usefulness expired, disappeared into minor diplomatic postings, fading from history as completely as a flame snuffed by the wind.

-Saltykov entered Catherine's orbit around 1752, when she was still the Grand Duchess Yekaterina Alexeyevna — married to the unstable Peter III, politically precarious, emotionally starved.
-Her marriage had produced no heir after years of trying, and the court was under pressure to deliver one.
-Saltykov moved into that gap with the easy confidence of a man who has always been the most attractive person in whatever room he occupied.
-Their affair lasted approximately two years.
-When Catherine gave birth to the future Paul I in 1754, the question of paternity became one of Russian history's enduring speculations — a question that Saltykov, characteristically, neither confirmed nor clarified.
+Saltykov entered Catherine's orbit around 1752 — she was married to the unstable Peter III, politically precarious, emotionally starved.
+He moved into that gap with the easy confidence of a man who has always been the most attractive person in any room.
+Their affair lasted two years.
+When Catherine gave birth to the future Paul I in 1754, the question of paternity became one of Russian history's enduring speculations — a question Saltykov, characteristically, neither confirmed nor clarified.

 That's the ESTP signature: dominance of the present moment, a gift for reading and working the room, and a blind spot that stretches as far as tomorrow.

-He was dispatched to diplomatic posts in Hamburg and Paris shortly after — the usual method of removing inconvenient courtiers — and spent the remainder of his career in the comfortable irrelevance of minor ambassadorial roles.
-He never grasped what had passed through his hands.
-He had been close to the woman who would become one of history's great rulers, and he used that proximity for nothing more than the pleasure of the moment.
+He was dispatched to Hamburg and Paris — the usual method of removing inconvenient courtiers — and spent the remainder of his career in comfortable irrelevance.
+He had been close to the woman who would become Catherine the Great, and used that proximity for nothing more than the pleasure of the moment.
 For an ESTP, that is less a tragedy than a definition.

 Se